As of March 13, John and I have been married five years. We did it!

 *Brownies adapted from my 5-minute Vegan Espresso Brownies.

-*Nutrition information is a rough estimate for 1 of 12 brownies generously frosted with ganache.
+*Nutrition information is a rough estimate calculated with ganache.

 - Calories: 390

 - Carbohydrates: 44g